What do you believe as a network?

 What does "success" look like in what you do as a network?

 Availability, vulnerability, and hospitality.
-Without them, it’s hard to extend the freedom and family of Jesus among those uninterested in the church.
+Without them, it’s hard to extend the freedom and family of Jesus to those you love.

 How does the Table Network differ from other church-planting networks?

-We empower every believer (not just leaders) to BE the Church where they are.
+We empower every believer (not just some specified "leaders") to BE the Church where they are.
 Why?
-There is a great need for new expressions of the Church (house church, micro church, mega church, liturgical church, attractional church, missional communities), but we have found 70% of society has no interest in any of these prominent forms.
-To meet them where they are means: 1) seeing them as people to love, not projects to assimilate; 2) spending our time BEing the Church among them in the everyday flows of life; 3) re-centering spiritual formation around tables (a place every culture understands); and 4) inviting people to use their finances to bless the people and needs they are passionate about.
+There is a great need for new expressions of the Church (house, micro, mega, liturgical, attractional, missional), but we have found 70% of society has no interest in any of these forms.
+To meet them where they are means: 1) seeing them as people to love, not projects to assimilate; 2) spending our time BEing the Church among them in the everyday flows of life; 3) re-centering spiritual formation around tables (a place every culture understands), and 4) inviting people to use their finances to serve others.
 We believe these efforts are not limited to trained leaders, and often can happen on an easier scale through the leadership of everyday people.
 In fact, by empowering every believer, we are seeing disciples made who are making disciples and forming new Church families (tables) among those who have no interest in "church."
-For that we are thankful.